 In the years to come, values and ideology are going to become more pronounced in global politics, especially in the emerging great power rivalry.
 In this new environment, where Canada will face complex and uncomfortable trade-offs, the best policy may be one of prudence.
 This does not imply shirking the need to adopt a clear strategic posture towards China.
 But it does require a careful articulation of Canadian interests in a world where global power lacks a gravitational centre and visions of modernity are contested.

-Dr. Stephen Smith is an Associate Fellow at the Institute for Peace & Diplomacy (IPD) and a Postdoctoral Fellow at the Munk School of Global Affairs and Public Policy, where he is affiliated with the Belt and Road in Global Perspective research initiative.
+Stephen Smith (@stephen_n_smith) is an Associate Fellow at the Institute for Peace & Diplomacy and a Postdoctoral Fellow at the Munk School of Global Affairs and Public Policy where he is affiliated with the Belt and Road in Global Perspective research initiative.